MetaMetre/home/index.md

 -

 ### Are you ready to become a founder?
-Buy your profitable virtual land now through NFT!
+Buy your profitable virtual land now through NFT on our Private Sale!
 Only 50M2 under of Innovative MetaMarket land for sale now!
 [Visit our Opensea profile](https://lnkd.in/eDqgaK3N)

 -